BhavyaCodes/pokemon/README.md

 **To run test cases:**

 1. In the root, run command `npm test --watchAll`.
 This will run all unit test cases written for the components.
+2. To run the coverage report, run command `npm test -- --coverage --watchAll=false`.
+This will generate a code coverage report on the terminal.
+Ideally, it should be `100%` for all the React components.

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.